Back to News Page

 What drives Cap Rates up and down?

-How should investors consider Cap Rates and ROI when they are researching an investment?
+How should you consider Cap Rates and ROI when researching an investment?

 If you are interested in reviewing our current offering, please visit https://info.ashcroftcapital.com/fund, or schedule a call with our Investor Relations Team at investorrelations@ashcroftcapital.com.
 We look forward to the opportunity to work with you and align our investment interests.